 For some people, anxiety about death is more painful than the physical discomfort of COPD.
 A person might worry about their legacy or their family, about spiritual matters, or whether they have lived a good life.

-Some strategies that may help include:
+Some strategies that

 - Talking about emotions: It is normal to feel angry, afraid, or both.
 Discussing these emotions may help the person feel some relief.